• Skip to primary navigation

 • The second stage of freezing is at the point of second proofing.
 Once the first proofing is done, shape the rolls and arrange them in a baking tray.
 Wrap the tray with cling wrap and place it in the freezer.
 When they are ready to be baked, thaw them to room temperature, remove the cling wrap and cover with a kitchen towel for second proofing before proceeding to bake them as usual.

-Pressing a bun with hand
+Pressing a yeast roll with hand.

-Baked buns on a wire rack
+Baked buns on a wire rack.

 Make the softest yeast rolls with this easy recipe.
 It's simple and versatile, the dough can be refrigerated or frozen for up to one week!